danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

 ## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

-Let's define a function called *calculate_portfolio_return* which will calculate returns for a portfolio of Tickers based on average log returns.
-The returns dataframe and period type are passed as input parameters and the returns dataframe is returned with the same columns as the *calculate_return* function.
+Let's define a function called *calculate_portfolio_return* which will calculate returns for a portfolio of security class type based on average log returns.
+We will need to drop the security class list to aggregate all the returns by date.
+The returns dataframe, a security class list, and period type are passed as input parameters and the returns dataframe is returned with the same columns as the *calculate_return* function.

-    def calculate_portfolio_return(df_tmp, period):
+    def calculate_portfolio_return(df_tmp, security_class_list, period):

             """
             Calculate the returns of a portfolio of Tickers using an average of cumulative returns.

             Parameters:
             - df_tmp: The DataFrame containing the historical data.
+            - security_class_list: A string list of column names to drop from the security class type ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker').
             - period: A string indicating the period ('Year', 'Quarter', 'Month', or 'Daily').

             Returns: